risheak/terraform-interview-test/README.md

 ## How to use

-Init the terraform environment in the specific environments folder
+Init the terraform environment in the specific environments folder.
+In case of Test environment, Run

 ```
 cd environments/test/my-game/